David Dixon Porter: U.S. Naval Academy

-The U.S. Navy was rapidly downsized at the end of the war, and Porter, like most of his contemporaries, had fewer ships to command.
+The U.S. Navy was rapidly downsized at the end of the war, and Porter, like most of his contemporaries, had fewer ships to command and no clear purpose.
 Some feared that at sea he might provoke a foreign war, particularly with Great Britain, because of what he saw as their support for the Confederacy.
 To make use of his undeniable talents, Secretary Welles appointed him Superintendent of the Naval Academy in 1865.
-The academy at that time did little to prepare men for the duties that were expected of them.
+The academy, despite having been established to train naval personnel, was neglected and underfunded by Congress, with a reputation for producing cadets who were poorly educated on their duties, prone to misbehavior, and lacking the professionalism expected in the Navy.

-Porter resolved to change that; he determined to make the Academy the rival of the Military Academy at West Point.
+Porter resolved to change that; he determined to make the academy the rival of the Military Academy at West Point.
 The curriculum was revised to reflect the reality of naval life, organized sports were encouraged, discipline was enforced, and even social graces were taught.
 An honor system was installed, "to send honorable men from this institution into the Navy."
 To be sure that his reforms would remain in place after his departure, he brought to the faculty a group of like-minded men, mostly young officers who had distinguished themselves in the war.